Jatly/dimencalc/README.md

 ## Reversing Calculations

-In addition to calculating area, perimeter, and volume, DimenCalc also supports reverse calculations like:
+In addition to calculating area, perimeter, and volume, dimencalc also supports reverse calculations like:

 - Calculating the radius from the area of a circle.
 - Finding the side length of a cube from the volume.